Borders of India: Barriers

+Borders

-India shares land borders with seven sovereign nations.
-The state's Ministry of Home Affairs also recognizes a 106 km land border with an eighth nation, Afghanistan, as part of its claim of the Kashmir region (see Durand Line).
+India shares land borders with six sovereign nations.
+The state's Ministry of Home Affairs also recognizes a 106 km land border with a seventh nation, Afghanistan, as part of its claim on the Kashmir region; however, this is disputed and the region bordering Afghanistan has been administered by Pakistan as part of Gilgit-Baltistan since 1947 (see Durand Line).